MorphometricsGroup/EasyDCP/docs/source/tutorial.md

 **Execute your.py file using python , using 3Dphenotyping root folder as working directory:**

-`(easypcp37) C:\Users\Alex\Documents\GitHub\3Dphenotyping>python example\example.py`
+`(easydcp37) C:\Users\Alex\Documents\GitHub\3Dphenotyping>python example\example.py`

 Output will be created in working directory.
-A folder will be created for each .ply file processed by EasyPCP.
+A folder will be created for each .ply file processed by EasyDCP.
 It contains several .ply files for classification and segmentation steps.
 Also, a .png file is output per each 'plant' output by segmentation step.
 The .png file contains phenotypic traits:

 - Ellipse long and short axis
 - Plant height, absolute or percentile (average of points above 90th percentile)